Start Anywhere.

 Performance Storage:

-The Silent Brick Flash.
+The Silent Brick Plus.

-Equipped with 12 fast SSDs, data transfer rates of up to 1 GB/s are possible with the Silent Brick Flash.
+Equipped with 12 fast SSDs, data transfer rates of up to 1 GB/s are possible with the Silent Brick Plus.
 This makes it ideal for daily incrementals and allows virtual machines to be started directly from the backup during recovery.

 Technical Data & Variants